nikolasklein/gloam/README.md

 - The latitude is given by the user.
 - The zenith defines which times will be returned.

-For every phase this returns a *.csv file with 365 lines of the sunrise/sunset time for every day of the year.
+For every phase this returns a csv file with 365 lines of the sunrise/sunset time for every day of the year.

 [Get the sunrise and sunset times in a csv file for: 0N 0E ](http://gloam.io/api.php?client=5mQNicMv2c&longitude=0&latitude=0&zenith=90.933&year=2014&month=1&offsett=0&nodst=TRUE)

-- Sorting the different csv parts into one day
+Four of this csv files are used to calculate the day sequence and the duration for the sunrise, the sunset and for every twilight phase.

-- How these keypoints work together
+## Connecting the one day sequence to the spectra

-  - how the base of the day in rainbowvis.js is read out on a given date and time
+Based on the user given date and time gloam.io reads out the day sequence and checks in which phase it would be at that particular date and time.
+This is then used to specify which colors should be used in the gradient.

-    - for every gradient simultaneously
+————

 If you have any questions - feel free to contact me!